bkesterbyld/caring-amaranth/src/pages/index.md

   - type: cta_section
     title: ''
     content: >
-      We help technical founders define a market innovation path and launch with advisory services, starter capital and fundraising assistance.
+      Helping technical founders define a market innovation path and launch with advisory services, starter capital and fundraising assistance.

-      We focus on enterprise companies at the intersection of cloud, machines and mobile apps.
+      Focused on B2B companies at the intersection of cloud, machines and mobile apps.
     actions: []
     actions_position: bottom
     align: center